racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabs50/PyLabsApps/Modeling.md

 To finish the enumeration, call the `finishItemRegistration` function.

-See also the [PyLabs 5 site](http://confluence.incubaid.com/display/PYLABS/Enumerator+Classes) for more details about PyLabs Enumerators.
+See also the [Extending PyLabs][enums] chapter for more information about PyLabs Enumerators.

 ###Modeling the Root Object